stereobooster/beoe/packages/rehype-mermaid/README.md

 There is battle-tested and well maintained [rehype-mermaid](https://github.com/remcohaszing/rehype-mermaid).
 Both plugins use the same [mermaid-isomorphic](https://github.com/remcohaszing/mermaid-isomorphic) behind the scene.

 Main **difference** is that this plugin supports cache, but less teted.
-Also it supports only "inline-svg" strategy - rehype-mermaid's default strategy.

 ## Usage